takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.5.2.0 (19/05/2025 update)` <br>
+  ・ Fixed a problem that caused intermittent errors due to some regional settings. <br>
+  ・ Fixed a problem in which some setting items in SquadList were not saved as correct values. <br>
+  ・ When the Tools folder is subject to synchronization with cloud services, the process of intermittently updating files has been reviewed, and the process has been changed to prevent synchronization by utilizing %temp% and locking ToolLog. <br>
+  ・ The number of glowing buttons can now be displayed in rounds in which players compete for the glowing buttons. <br>
+  ・ When Tools fails to load the necessary image data, an error message is displayed and a forced update is performed. <br>
+  ・ Fixed an issue where sound effects would not play if Fall Guys was not running when Tools was launched and a content update was confirmed. <br>
+  ・ In some survival rounds, the wrong value was displayed in the numerical part of the external display UI that shows the number of people eliminated after the end of the round. <br>
+  ・ Fixed a problem in which decimal points were not handled correctly by some regional settings in rounds in which Tools' proprietary functions were operating. <br>
+  ・ Fixed a problem that caused the external display UI to refresh intermittently when launching Tools, even while reading past logs. <br>
+  ・ Fixed a problem in SquadList where information on players who disconnected in the middle of a round was not properly handled, resulting in discrepancies between the original score and the player's score. <br>
+  ・ In the Squad survival round, a new icon is now displayed when a reversal is possible on a theoretical point basis. <br>
+  ・ In the Squad race rounds, if a team below the border is eliminated or for some other reason, if one person is able to finish the race, the icon and text will notify the team that the round is through. <br>

   ○ `2025.5.1.0 (05/05/2025 update)` <br>
   ・ Fixed an intermittent error that could occur when the PC language is set to a specific region.
 (Elements that could occur in the course search tool are also fixed in this update.) <br>